RallypointOne/wildfire-resource-directory-2/docs/part-01-orientation/welcome/index.md

 # Welcome and Purpose

-## Mission Statement
+!!! success "Mission Statement"
 	The Wildfire Modeling and Simulation Resource Directory serves as a comprehensive, authoritative guide to understanding wildfire behavior modeling and simulation.

 This directory is developed by **RallypointOne LLC** as part of the NSF CO-WY ASCEND Engine initiative.